EnzymeAD/rustbook/src/rustc_design.md

 # rustc Design:
 This chapter is not relevant for an autodiff user, but might still be interesting for those curious to include Enzyme into a new language.
 It is mostly tailored towards people already working on rustc.
 I would like to claim it is also there to help reviewers, but realistically I just write things down here because I can't remember what I coded yesterday.
 This is likely incomplete, so please create PR's to extend it!

 The first step was to integrate Enzyme (core) itself.
-We have added it as a submodule to `src/tools/enzyme` and updated the bootstraping accordingly.
+We have added it as a submodule to `src/tools/enzyme` and updated the bootstrapping accordingly.
-We had added our autodiff macro in `/library`, but this approach had to be abandonned for cross-compilation.
+We had added our autodiff macro in `/library`, but this approach had to be abandoned for cross-compilation.
 The current macro is implemented as a `rustc_internal_macro`.

 We had to alter the compilation pipeline in a few places when autodiff is used.
-The obvious one is that we have to prevent our source function from getting competely inlined.
+The obvious one is that we have to prevent our source function from getting completely inlined.

 `compiler/rustc_ast/src/expand/autodiff_attrs.rs`
 This is a new file, containing the logic to parse our autodiff macro into rustc